amralieg/databricks-delta-sharing-utils/README.md

 This is a Python class that provides various methods for working with Delta Sharing files.
 The class allows you to add share files, and perform operations such as syncing tables, refreshing the cache incrementally, and clearing sync history.

 ### Prerequisite
+- This class is built to be used in a Databricks Runtime Environment 12.0+ (DBR 12.0+).
 - delta-sharing

 ### Installation